 ABOUT THE FILM

-It is incomprehensible to consider the impact these losses will have on future generations.
-Through his United for Wildlife Foundation, Prince Harry makes the clarion call, “saving endangered animals is God's test for humanity, and if we cannot save wild animals from extinction, then humanity is in danger too."
+It considers Prince Harry’s clarion call that, “saving endangered animals is God's test for humanity.
+If we cannot save wild animals from extinction, then humanity is in danger too."

 This documentary takes a hard look at these dangers and explores the extreme challenges of wildlife conservation in a continent where poverty is endemic, and the success of any conservation program goes hand in hand with education and local economic development.

 It looks at the strategies of such organizations as African Parks in rehabilitating national reserves in partnership with government and local communities.
 It explores new technologies and methodologies by key organizations in wildlife conservation and the emergence of eco-philanthropy and its potential role, not only in helping to stem the dramatic decline of species in Africa but in highlighting that the crisis of wildlife extinction is not just a problem for Africa but one of urgent global importance.